fabricadesoftwareufs/site/_posts/2020-07-01-monitora-sus-ajuda-no-combate-a-covid-19.md

 ---
-title-projeto: 'Monitora SUS ajuda no combate a Covid-19'
+title-produto: 'Monitora SUS ajuda no combate a Covid-19'
 title-page: 'Monitora SUS ajuda no combate a Covid-19'
 title: 'Monitora SUS ajuda no combate a Covid-19'
 author: João Alves